Mel0nABC/mlncommander/README.md

 - Favorite directories for each browser
 - Settings to automatically minimize copy, move, duplicate, compress and decompress options
 - Managing permissions, owners, and groups of files and folders.
+- Options on the right button, on files or explorers

 ## Motivation